+a.
 Safety Boats are provided by Northern Exposure a 3rd Party provider.
 The boats will be manned by crews of two who are qualified to at least RYA2.
 They will be positioned at the start, in the middle and at the end of the course.
-Any launch can be called to assist a crew in trouble by the nearest race official, through regatta control.
+Any launch can be called to assist a crew in trouble by the nearest race official as they will be in radio contact with all officials.

+b.
 Any crew in trouble is to stay with its boat and follow the instructions given to them by the safety boat crew.
 Recovery for crews that have been in the water will always be to the landing stage adjacent to the finish and tower though boats may be recovered to the nearest point on the south bank in lane 0.